 As they handle both passive and active components, the technicians need to be aware of Electro Static Discharge (ESD), its devastating effects on electronic components, and the methods of avoiding this menace.

 The reflow process is another area where special training is required for technicians operating the machine.
-Apart from learning how to program the computer operated reflow oven, the technician should also be trained in profiling the reflow oven to allow perfect soldering for different boards.
+Apart from learning how to program the computer-operated reflow oven, the technician should also be trained in profiling the reflow oven to allow perfect soldering for different boards.

-Through-hole soldering using manual methods also require proper training, especially with lead-free solder, as it has a much higher melting point.
+Through-hole soldering using manual methods also requires proper training, especially with lead-free solder, as it has a much higher melting point.
 Without adequate training, a novice can very quickly ruin a flex PCB when manually soldering a component.

 Electromechanical and Cable Harness Assembly